Sebastopolis841/Sebastopolis841.github.io/projects/encryption/README.md

     =========
     Packet 1:

-    Source: [Your Name]
+    Source: Sebastian's PC
-    Destination: [Partner's Name]
+    Destination: Kyle's PC
     Sequence: 1/3
-    Data: [binary for char 1] [binary for char 2]
+    Data: 01101111 01110001
     =========
     Packet 2:

-    Source: [Your Name]
+    Source: Sebastian's PC
-    Destination: [Partner's Name]
+    Destination: Kyle's PC
     Sequence: 2/3
-    Data: [binary for char 3] [binary for char 4]
+    Data: 01100110 01010100
     =========
     Packet 3:

-    Source: [Your Name]
+    Source: Sebastian's PC
-    Destination: [Partner's Name]
+    Destination: Kyle's PC
     Sequence: 3/3
-    Data: [binary for char 5] [binary for char 6]
+    Data: 01000110 01000100
     =========

 ## Part 4: Reflection Questions

 - What is the difference between symmetric and asymmetric encryption?
 What purpose did each serve in this simulation?
+	- The difference between symetric and asymmetric encryption is the lack of a shared key.
+In this simulation, the asymetric encryption was the first message sent, and the symmetric encryption was the messages where we both had the same ceaser cipher for each message.
 - Why is it important that this protocol uses a new key for each message?
+	- It is important because if there was the same key in every message, then a hacker could just find the key once and know every message that was sent.
 - Why is it important that you never share your secret key?
+	- This is important becasue the private key is what you use to decode all encrypted messages going to you.
+If somebody finds out what it is, then they can decrypt any message going to you.
 - In the transport layer, do these messages use TCP or UDP?
 Why?
+	- These messages use TCP because it ensures that the message gets there complete and error free.
 - Now that you've created packets in the transport layer, give a short explanation of what happens to these packets in the internet layer and in the link layer.
+	- **Internet Layer:** In the internet layer, the message is sent along between the different routing tables to get to the desired IP adress as quickly as possible.
+	- **Link Layer:** In the link layer, the message is divided between the header and payload.
+The header holds the information about the source, destination and sequence about the packet, while the payload contains the actual data.
+The link layer also adds parity bits for error detection and correction.
 - This protocol successfully encrypts the **content** of the message.
 Even though and adversary in the middle can't read the content of the message, what other information can they still see?
+	- The source, destination, sequence, and anything else in the header.